-Whether you’re using an electric smoker, smoking on your charcoal grill, or whatever other method you choose, wood chips are a necessity.
+Whether you’re using an electric smoker, smoking with your charcoal, or whatever other method you choose, wood chips are a necessity.
 Most people know how to work wood chips into whatever setup they have, and have a vague idea of which flavors of chips pair well with different kinds of meat.

 But one of the most commonly misunderstood things about smoking is a factor which is fairly simple, but sometimes unintuitive: when do you add more wood chips into your smoker setup?